Skip to main content

 Can I trigger automation based on order tags in Shopify?

-Yes, it is possible to trigger automations based on order tags in Shopify stores.
-However, please note that the order tag must be added at the time the order is placed.
-It is not possible to trigger automations based on order tags if the tag is added after the order is created (e.g., if you edit or modify order tags).
+Yes, you can trigger automations based on order tags in Shopify stores.
+However, the order tag must be added at the time the order is placed.
+You cannot trigger automations based on order tags if the tag is added after the order is created (e.g., if you edit or modify order tags).
 This is due to the order tag sync process that occurs when the order is initially placed.

 Have any additional questions?
 Talk to us at [email protected] or via in-app chat.
 We're here for you 24/7.